 Create one strong anchor

-Most awkward two-sofa rooms suffer from “two competing centers.”
-Fix that by choosing one anchor:
+Most awkward two-sofa rooms suffer from having too many competing centers.
+Fix that by choosing one strong anchor:

-- A coffee table that sits visually centered in the seating group
+- A coffee table that is visually centered in the seating group.

-- A ceiling light or pair of lamps that visually claim the zone
+- A ceiling light or pair of lamps that clearly claims the zone.

 Balance sameness with variation

-- Use one round element (round table, curved chair) to break the boxy geometry
+- Use one round element, such as a round table or curved chair, to break up the boxy geometry.

 Small and Difficult Rooms: What Changes